NickGrunert/master-thesis/modules/02_algorithm.typ

     The determination of the optimal values for the lower and upper threshold will necessitate a process of experimentation and will vary between houses.
     There have been suggestions of dynamically calculating the threshold values based on the gradient's median value @Canny3.
     However, this was not implemented due to initial tests not yielding promising results.
-    Conversely, the algorithm will utilize dynamic percentage thresholds.
+    Conversely, the algorithm will utilise dynamic percentage thresholds.
     It is important to acknowledge that this approach will essentially replicate the utilization of absolute values directly, as the data undergoes normalisation to fall within the range of 0 to 255 prior to the application of the Canny algorithm.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]